PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 pass 32 tests.
 An 11-run synthetic 2,000-op median improved from 0.039883s to
 0.037330s (1.07x).
 No model conversion or inference was run.

+The final ModelIR invariant gate now accepts an optional current `ModelIRGraphIndex`.
+Float32 and float16 artifact preparation reuses the index already built and differentially maintained by terminal ScatterND and binary constant folding instead of rebuilding the same topology immediately before serialization.
+Callers that do not own an index keep the previous behavior.
+Two hundred fixed-seed graphs produce identical validation problem lists with eager and shared indexes, and the focused core/artifact selection passes 41 tests.
+A 21-run synthetic 2,000-op validation median improved from 0.002606s to 0.001233s (2.11x).
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted